alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-10-23-do-charity-repel-qadr.md

 locale: en
 category: [fatwas]
 note: false
-excerpt: "A Muslim should be keen to venture means of goodness and avoid means of evil, asking Allah to guide and help them do what pleases Him and avoid every evil."
+summary: "A Muslim should be keen to venture means of goodness and avoid means of evil, asking Allah to guide and help them do what pleases Him and avoid every evil."
 muftis:
   shaykh:
     - name: Shaykh Ibn Baz